 Site of the 2020 Olympic stadium, Tokyo May 2016

-The old stadium that was built for the 1964 Tokyo Olympics has been completely demolished, and the ground was being prepared for construction of the new stadium for the 2020 Tokyo Olympic Games.
+The old stadium that was built in 1958, and that served as the venue for the opening/closing ceremonies and track and field during the 1964 Tokyo Olympics has been completely demolished, and the ground was being prepared for construction of the new stadium for the 2020 Tokyo Olympic Games.
 It was sad to see that the old stadium was torn down.
-I remember one day in 1977 when Ritsuko and I were walking through the area, and on a whim, went into the old stadium and watched a soccer game.
+I remember one day in 1978 when Ritsuko and I were walking through the area, and on a whim, went into the old stadium and watched a soccer game.
 But, such is progress, and I look forward to seeing the new stadium.
 The plans have changed from the original design, but I am confident that it will be magnificent.

 Nearby, some of the streets were blocked off for a children's bicycle race.
 That was really cute, and quite unexpected.